ging/fiware-idm-deprecated/doc/admin_guide.md

 This settings allows for email domain filtering on user registration.
 Set to 'whitelist', 'blacklist' or comment it out for no filtering.

-- reCAPTCHA (this settings are an example, please use your own!)
+- noCAPTCHA reCAPTCHA.
+Get your keys [here](https://www.google.com/recaptcha/admin#createsite).
+More documentation in [the package repository](https://github.com/ImaginaryLandscape/django-nocaptcha-recaptcha)

 <pre>
- RECAPTCHA_PUBLIC_KEY = '6LcgXvwSAAHJKES48096Gr2KKc6cjWlVWtIcDAfa'
+ USE_CAPTCHA = False
- RECAPTCHA_PRIVATE_KEY = '6LcgXvwSAAHJKFmlOhj1bsGzT8P6vmPpVq5KYjkA'
+ NORECAPTCHA_SITE_KEY   = '6LeIxAcTAAAAAJcZVRqyHh71UMIEGNQ_MXjiZKhI'
- RECAPTCHA_USE_SSL = False
+ NORECAPTCHA_SECRET_KEY = '6LeIxAcTAAAAAGG-vFI1TnRWxMZNFuojJ4WifJWe'
 </pre>

-You can get your keys at: https://www.google.com/recaptcha/admin#createsite

-More documentation on this at:  https://github.com/praekelt/django-recaptcha

 - FIWARE Applications and Roles.
 These settings map applications used in the FIWARE-Lab environment and are needed for automated tasks, for example granting the **Purchaser** role in the **Store** to any created organization.
 Depending on your use case you might need or want to modifiy them, but normal installations in a *fiware-like* environment won't need to change the following code.
 Keep in mind that if your use case differs too much you might need to change the code to prevent some of these operations.
+If you are not using the scripts you will need to check the ids in through the API or in the database yourself.

 <pre>
- FIWARE_PURCHASER_ROLE = 'purchaser'
+ FIWARE_PURCHASER_ROLE_ID = 'id'
- FIWARE_PROVIDER_ROLE = 'provider'
+ FIWARE_PROVIDER_ROLE_ID = 'id'
  FIWARE_IDM_ADMIN_APP = 'idm'
  FIWARE_CLOUD_APP = 'Cloud'
- FIWARE_DEFAULT_CLOUD_ROLE = 'Member'
+ FIWARE_DEFAULT_CLOUD_ROLE_ID = 'id'
  FIWARE_DEFAULT_APPS = [
   'Store',
  ]
 </pre>

 - Keystone roles.
 These settings map to normal keystone roles that are used by the IdM.
 As with the FIWARE Applications and Roles settings, they depend on your use case.